twak/streetz/README.md

   * intended to measure integration of streets
   * google/lary page's algorithm.
 Using a higher k of 0.95.
 Topology only (i.e., ignoring street lengths)...so
   * ...pagerank-on-edges uses the street edges as nodes (connected to other edges at their start and end), so we can initialize them with a p proportional to their length.
 Looking at the graph, this just seems to prefer long edges (and penalized curves).
 Uses pagerank k of 0.95 to simulate longer "walks".
 Good at highlighting well connected regions.

-in progress:
-  * normalise "number of ###' as a density using land-area fraction
-  * Graphs for the above where it makes sense
+  * The density values normalise by the land area.

 references:
  * https://arxiv.org/pdf/1705.02198.pdf